 For students who live in a dorm, most personal possessions are covered under their parents' homeowners or renters insurance policies.
-However, some home insurance policies may limit the amount of insurance for off-premises belongings to 10 percent of the total amount of coverage for personal possessions.
+However, some home insurance policies may limit the amount of insurance for off-premises belongings to just 10 percent of the total amount of coverage for personal possessions.
 This means that if the parents have $70,000 worth of insurance for their belongings, only $7,000 would be applicable to possessions in the dorm.
-Not all insurers impose this type of limit, so you should check with your agent or insurance company representative.
+Not all insurers impose this type of limit, so check with your insurance professional.

-Expensive computer and electronic equipment and items such as jewelry may also be subject to coverage limits under a standard homeowners policy.
-If the limits are too low, parents may consider buying a special personal property floater or an endorsement for these items.
-There are also stand-alone insurance policies for computers and cell phones.
+Expensive computer and electronic equipment, sports equipment, and items such as jewelry may also be subject to coverage limits under a standard homeowners policy.
+If the limits are too low, a special personal property floater or an endorsement can be purchased to cover these items.
+There are also stand-alone insurance policies for computers and cellphones.

 Students and/or their parents may also want to consider purchasing a stand-alone policy specifically designed for students living away at college.
 This can be an economical way to provide additional insurance coverage for a variety of disasters.

-Students who live off campus are likely not covered by their parents’ homeowners policy and may need to purchase their own renters insurance policy.
-Parents should consult their insurance agent or company representative to see if their homeowners or renters policy extends to off-campus living situations.
+Students who live off-campus are likely not covered by their parents’ homeowners policy and may need to purchase their own renters insurance policy.
+Your insurance professional can tell you whether your homeowners or renters policy extends to off-campus living situations.

 For students going off to college, the I.I.I. recommends the following: